acmucsd/intro-to-hackschool-wi20/README.md

 Holds any metadata that goes in a webpage.
 This can include the website title, or any Javascript or CSS that the website requires.

 ## HTML Attributes
 HTML attributes provide more information about an element using a key-value pair.
 Above, we mentioned the *src* attribute in the **img** tag, which is used to specify which image we will display.
 Another important attribute is the *href* attribute, which is important in the **a** tag as it specifies which hyperlink to link to.
-We will talk about other important attributes below.
+We will talk about other important attributes below (most important is *class* and *id*).

 ## Intro to Javascript
 We define functions using either the `functions` keyword or arrow notation: